Skip to main content

 What Stripe Offers

-Stripe has a feature called Customer Data Copy that helps with part of the problem:
+Stripe’s documented Customer Data Copy process helps with part of the problem:

 • A mapping CSV links old customer IDs to new ones